The site value of your land is used to calculate land tax. We refer to this as 'taxable value' on your land tax assessment notice.

 It can be allowed in full, in part, disallowed or deemed invalid.

-If the site or capital improved value of the land is reduced by the Valuer-General, we will amend your tax assessment and refund any overpaid tax, including the appropriate interest amounts payable under the Tax Administration Act 1997.
+If the site or capital improved value of the land is reduced by the valuation authority's valuer, we will amend your tax assessment and refund any overpaid tax, including the appropriate interest amounts payable under the Tax Administration Act 1997.

 |How will I find out the result of my objection?||The council will let you know in writing.||

-If the council recommends to the Valuer-General to adjust the site value of the land, the Valuer-General will notify both you and us, in writing, of the decision.
+If the valuer recommends to the Valuer-General to adjust the site value of the land, the Valuer-General will notify both you and us, in writing, of the decision.

-If the Valuer-General does not confirm the recommendation within two months of receiving it from the council, the Valuer-General is deemed to have disallowed the recommended adjustment.
+If the Valuer-General does not confirm the recommendation within two months of receiving it from the Valuer-General's valuer, the Valuer-General is deemed to have disallowed the recommended adjustment.